* This article was updated on 18/03/21 to refresh the certifications listed

 - Related MOC Course – MS-101 Microsoft 365 Mobility and Security

 The courses for the Microsoft 365 Certified Enterprise Administrator Expert track are available now from QA.
-The courses and exams for the Fundamentals and Associate tracks will be released by the end of January 2019.

 The traditional approach to proving the validity of a learners' Microsoft qualification has long been either just a link to a digital transcript or even a printed confirmation.
 To further engage their learning transformation Microsoft have partnered with Pearson Vue's Acclaim platform to award digital badges and certifications as evidence of test takers' achievements.
 These digital badges allow learners a simple and verifiable way to evidence their qualifications by using uniquely linked images.
 The Acclaim platform allows for these badges and certificates to be posted on social media platforms such as LinkedIn, Facebook, and Twitter.
 For digital CVs there is a data-iframe embed option on each learners Acclaim dashboard, as well as the more traditional unique public URL.